This post covers the top things to do in Budapest in April, updated for 2023.

 Head to the Fisherman’s Bastion for one of the best views in the city.
 Stand on the Neo-Romanesque lookout terraces for expansive views of the city.

 It is located within the complex of Buda Castle.
 It’s free to visit, but if you want to explore the upper towers there is a charge.

-April 16 is Memorial Day of the Hungarian Victims of the Holocaust.
+April 16 is Memorial Day for the Hungarian Victims of the Holocaust.
 Commemorate the day with a visit to this moving outdoor memorial.